SESYNC-ci/basic-Shiny-lesson/_slides/io.md

 ## Output objects

 Output objects are created through the combination of pairs of `render*()` and `*Output()` functions, in the UI and server respectively.
-The server object defines a list of output objects using render functions with syntax such as:

 | Desired UI Object | `render*()`       | `*Output()           |
 |-------------------+-------------------+----------------------|